klarsen1/NBA_RANKINGS/readme.md

 ### Where to Find the Model Predictions

 All rankings and scores can be found in [this github repo](https://github.com/klarsen1/NBA_RANKINGS).
-The easiest way to extract the data is to directly read the [raw files](https://raw.githubusercontent.com/klarsen1/NBA_RANKINGS/master/modeldetails).
+The easiest way to extract the model details is to directly read the raw files: <https://raw.githubusercontent.com/klarsen1/NBA_RANKINGS/master/modeldetails>.

 The predictions will be updated weekly with a new time-stamp.